ROCm/omniperf/docs/tutorial/includes/vector-memory-operation-counting.rst

   to global memory to prevent the compiler from optimizing it out.

-This example was compiled and run on an MI250 accelerator using ROCm v5.6.0, and Omniperf v2.0.0.
+This example was compiled and run on an MI250 accelerator using ROCm v5.6.0, and ROCm Compute Profiler v2.0.0.

 .. code-block:: shell-session

    $ hipcc -O3 stack.hip -o stack.hip

-And profiled using Omniperf:
+And profiled using ROCm Compute Profiler:

 .. code-block:: shell-session